 Update: Click here to see our mantel all decorated for the holidays.
 Pretty, right?

 You can see where I picked up some of the living room decor pieces HERE.

-And if you’re curious about the rest of the shaker style trim work, including baseboards, window casings and more, check out this post.
+And if you’re curious about the rest of the trim work details, click here to see our shaker style baseboards, window casings and more.

 Have any of your own renovation projects going on?
 Are they going smoothly or are they a little on the challenging side?